-Continuous resources are available in unlimited (infinite) amounts.
+The third type - continuous resources - are available in unlimited (infinite) amounts.
 No matter how much or how often we use them, they will never run out.
 Energy from the Sun and wind are both examples of continuous resources.
 Plants, animals and human beings are renewable resources.
 Humans, however, are unique in that our use of the Earth's resources is disrupting the Earth's natural systems.